 Before you even think about the design of your newsletter, it is important to take a moment to write the subject of it.
 It is a small sentence that will tell the reader what the newsletter is about.
 This can make all the difference in someone opening the newsletter or not.
 Since people receive dozens of emails every day, you need to get people interested.
 If you don't, your newsletter will simply be deleted.

 There are different strategies you can put in place when writing the subject of your newsletter.
 If it is promotional, you can indicate that there is an offer or discount for a limited time.
 If it's informative, use interesting data to get attention.
+Apply data generation tools available at hand to get the valuable data that you need.
 If necessary, do A/B testing and different trials to see what works best with your target audience.

 Now create your logo in less than 2 minutes!